 Plan Description and Funding Policy and Annual OPEB Cost

 The Supervisor has a single-employer, defined-benefit healthcare plan, which allows its employees and their beneficiaries to continue obtaining health, dental, and other insurance benefits upon retirement.
-The benefits of the Supervisor's plan conform to Florida Statutes, which are the legal authority for the plan.
-The plan has no assets and does not issue separate financial reports.
+The plan does not issue separate financial reports.